brimdata/zui/README.md

 ## Installing Brim

-The easiest way to install Brim is to download the installation package for your platfrom from the latest [release](https://github.com/brimsec/brim/releases).
+The easiest way to install Brim is to download the installation package for your platform from the latest [release](https://github.com/brimsec/brim/releases).

 ## Development and contributing